cibi29/Weekly-Status-Update/README.md

 # Weekly-Status-Update
 This page will temporary reflect weekly updates on the project

+## Week 16
+* Obtained reuters corpus.
+Ran named entity recognition task for English.
+* Concluded all five tasks (for a total of thirty sets of embeddings) - NER, Chunking, Inference, Sentiment Analysis and Question Classification for English - Graphs for all of these tasks [here](https://docs.google.com/document/d/1IZBiPvSNaviKwNrjb0RC27ihw3E055TEL5AJsCWCZtg/edit).
+Link to [spreadsheet](https://docs.google.com/spreadsheets/d/1s-p7e6cP2jhqsXCM4C4R7Pem1HYurEPMiCoQjEbSNqg/edit#gid=0)
+* From the results obtained, all the tasks do not reinforce our claim that more training data means better embeddings.
+* Have requested Named Entity Recognition dataset used for the Indian Language NER contest in ICON 2013.
+Contacted members in NLP lab to regarding their own NER resources.
+* For this week - will be working on Part of Speech Tagging on Hindi first followed by NER.

 ## Week 15
 * Worked on Natural Language Inference task using the Paraphrase Database
 * The task involves determining whether a natural language hypothesis h can reasonably be inferred from a natural language premise p.